7. Glenn Beck

 He was born in Georgia and graduated from BYU with a master’s degree in accounting.
 He and his wife, Lynette, have four children and live in Utah.
 His favorite authors include Stephen King, Tad Williams, Robert Jordan, Dean Koontz, Tom Clancy, Dan Brown, and Orson Scott Card.

 Richard received an MBA from Harvard and became the president of his own management consulting company, which worked with national political candidates.
-His company also spearheaded efforts to restore the Salt Lake City’s Capitol Theater, expand the Salt Palace, and save the Hogle Zoo.
 He also served as president of the England London South Mission.
-His wife, Linda, is a teacher, musician, and co-founder of International JoySchools.com—a do-it-yourself co-op and program for teaching preschoolers the joys of life.
-But the most important thing in their lives is their family; they are the proud parents of 9 children and 21 grandchildren.
+His wife, Linda, is a teacher, musician, and cofounder of the international joyschools.com—a do-it-yourself co-op and program for teaching preschoolers the joys of life.
+They are the proud parents of nine children.

-Ally Condie’s dystopian Matched trilogy moved quickly to the #1 spot on the New York Times “Children’s Series” list, where it spent 15 weeks in 2012 and 2013.
-Her first series, the Yearbook trilogy, was published by Deseret Book from 2006-2008.
+A graduate of BYU, author Ally Condie is best known for her New York Times best-selling Matched series.
+The dystopian trilogy moved quickly to the #1 spot on the New York Times “Children’s Series” list, where it spent 15 weeks in 2012 and 2013.